PranavSriram18/writing/attention/attention0.md

   keep KV on-chip and stream queries through, preserving exact neighborhoods but improving traversal of the grid?
 This is like chunking the horizontal edges into cache-friendly blocks.
 Examples:
   FlashAttention and successors, fused and tiled kernels.

-- <span style="color: #007bff; font-weight: bold;">Compression and pruning.</span>
-  Problem: some edges and writes contribute little.
-What if we prune heads or edges based on measured importance, reallocating bandwidth to the most useful subspaces?
-This leverages the low-rank additive head view.
-Examples: attention head pruning, structured sparsity, distillation.

-Together, these families can be read as different ways to reshape the information-flow graph, shrink or share neighborhoods, and exploit low-rank structure.
-Next we will dig into how these ideas can be made practical.

 ---